Definition:

 Frequently asked questions about Phrase Matching

-What is a common mistake when interpreting Phrase Matching?
+What is Phrase Matching?